 Creating a Series

-In the real world, a Pandas Series will be created by loading the datasets from existing storage, storage can be SQL Database, CSV file, and Excel file.
-Pandas Series can be created from the lists, dictionary, and from a scalar value etc.
+In the real world, a Pandas Series will be created by loading the datasets from existing storage, storage can be SQL Database, CSV file, or an Excel file.
+Pandas Series can be created from lists, dictionaries, and from scalar values, etc.